Kyrremann/kubectl-eksporter/README.md

 ## Why Ruby?

 Python didn't have a built-in yaml-converter, and Go is a hassle to work with when you need generic data structures.

+## Release

+1. Make changes to the code
+2. Create a tar-archive of the code
+   * `tar -czvf eksporter.tar.gz eksporter.rb`
+3. Create new release on [Github](https://github.com/Kyrremann/kubeflow-eksporter/releases/new)
+4. Update `eksporter.yaml` with new version and sha
+   * `sha256sum eksporter.tar.gz`
+5. Test new release with krew
+   * `krew install --manifest eksporter.yaml`
+6. Create PR for (krew-index](https://github.com/kubernetes-sigs/krew-index)
+7. Wait for merge